jakoch/hikogui.github.io/_posts/2021-03-30-the-trouble-with-anti-aliasing.md

 the text looked to have a different weight between the light and dark mode of my application.

-{% include figure.html url="/assets/images/posts/the-trouble-with-anti-aliasing-screenshot-linear.png" description="'correct'&nbsp; linear anti-aliasing" %}
+{% include figure.html url="/assets/images/posts/the-trouble-with-anti-aliasing-screenshot-linear.png" description="'correct'&nbsp; anti-aliasing in linear-sRGB color space" %}

-The rendering above was done in a SDF (signed distance field) fragement-shader completely in linear space.
+The rendering above was done inside the SDF (signed distance field) fragment-shader completely in linear-RGB color space.
 And as you see the weight of the text in light-mode is too thin, and the weight in dark-mode is too bold.

 So why is this happening?
-According to many articles about font rendering this is happening because we did the compositing in gamma space, we didn't, and we should use linear space; which we did.
+According to many articles about font rendering this is happening because we did the compositing in a gamma color space, we didn't;
+and we should use linear color space, which we did.

 Other articles talk about that fonts are designed to be black-on-white and you should use stem-darkening.
 Which is weird because the stem darking is supposed to be done on the, _already designed for_, black-on-white text.

-So I decided to investigate what is really happening here, and in short I found that our eyes expect a perceptional uniform gradient, which linear compositing does not give us.
+So I decided to investigate what is really happening here, and in short I found that when anti-aliasing our eyes expect a perceptional uniform gradient, which does not happen when mixing the foreground and background color in a linear-RGB space.

 Doing the calculation
 ---------------------
-In this chapter I will show why a \\(1\\) pixel wide line will visual look like a \\(1.46\\) pixel wide line after anti-aliasing using linear compositing.
+In this chapter I will show why a \\(1\\) pixel wide line will visual look like a \\(1.46\\) pixel wide line after anti-aliasing in a linear-RGB color space.

-For this example we will draw a pixel wide vertical line with its center at \\(x = 1.75\\).
+For this example we will draw a one pixel wide vertical line with its center at \\(x = 1.75\\).
 The line is white on a black background, which means that the alpha of a pixel can be directly translated into linear luminance values.

-But since our eyes do not preceive luminance values as linear we will need to convert these values to lightnes values using the formula from CIELAB 1976.
+But since our eyes do not perceive luminance values as linear we will need to convert these values to lightness values using the formula from CIE L\*a\*b\* 1976.
 I filled in \\(Y_n = 1.0\\) into the formula and normalized \\(L\\) between \\(0.0\\) and \\(1.0\\) to make it easier to work with: